Gluten Sensitivity or Celiac Disease. What You Need to Know

 What kind of diet do you need to follow?

 If you have celiac disease, it is imperative that you never eat gluten.
 If you do, your intestine will not be able to heal, which can lead to long-term health problems.
-Even if you experience no symptoms when you eat gluten, but you have the diagnosis of celiac disease, you have to stay away from gluten.
+Even if you experience no symptoms when you eat gluten, but you have the diagnosis of celiac disease, you must stay away from gluten.

 If you have gluten sensitivity or intolerance, no damage has yet been done to your small intestine, but to feel better and prevent the possibility of developing celiac disease later, you should also avoid gluten.
 However, some people with sensitivity or intolerance may cheat and eat gluten-containing foods occasionally.
 This is still not recommended, as it may bring on your symptoms.